frePPLe/frepple/doc/developer-guide/creating-an-extension-app.rst

 Knowledge of HTML and SQL is also needed to fully understand how your app works within the frePPLe framework.

+In this tutorial we'll be using a `docker container <https://www.docker.com/>`_ to package and deploy your customized version of frePPLe.
+While there are other methods to install and deploy, we highly recommend using a container: it's the maintable, clean and modern way to manage your application.

 .. _app_folder:

 Download the tutorial app